inkVerb/Verber/README.md

 VII.
 Special user services and folders
 	A. Guru
-		1. Guru users are often known as "ftpgurus" created by newftpguru, sharing the srv/guru folder as "home", granting wide access to all other users' spaces
+		1. Guru users are often known as "ftpvips" created by newftpvip, sharing the srv/vip folder as "home", granting wide access to all other users' spaces
-		2. Guru governs many other special users and folders for FTP, web control, directly managing files for "gurudomains" via the Serf adddomainguru or adddomainfiler
+		2. Guru governs many other special users and folders for FTP, web control, directly managing files for "vipdomains" via the Serf adddomainvip or adddomainfiler
 		3. Guru has a direct link into an boss user's home folder, along side serfs and possibly others
-		4. Note the "guru" folder is in srv/guru, with a symlink to /var/www/guru
+		4. Note the "vip" folder is in srv/vip, with a symlink to /var/www/vip
 	B. Jailkit
 		1. Jailkit is considered part of inkNet, with two Serfs: inknetinstalljailkit and inknetaddjailkituser (used by inknetadd Vrk/Verber serfs)
 		2. Jailkit's Serfs can operate and create users that operate independently of inkNet, but it is only used by inkVerb for inkNet intra-verber communication
 		3. Jailkit users have access to "tools",
-		4. Jailkit's jail is in the srv/guru/ folder, giving Filegurus access to all Jailkit users, as well as the boss
+		4. Jailkit's jail is in the srv/vip/ folder, giving Filevips access to all Jailkit users, as well as the boss
 	C. VSFTP
-		1. VSFTP creates "files", "filegurus", and "ftpusers".
-See: newftpfiler, newftpguru, and newftpuser for details
+		1. VSFTP creates "files", "filevips", and "ftpusers".
+See: newftpfiler, newftpvip, and newftpuser for details
 		2. A "domainfiler" is a VSFTP user with access to a hosted domain's folder
 		3. The "_filecabinet" is a global folder shared by "ftpfilers", but not available to ftpusers
-		4. VSFTP's main directory is srv/guru, with some subdirectories for users
+		4. VSFTP's main directory is srv/vip, with some subdirectories for users
 	D. Fossil
 		1. Fossil can create a user specific to a fossil via the Serf: newfossiluser
 		2. Fossil users are not a real user on the system, but uses a Serf to be created.
-		3. Fossil's folder is in srv/guru
+		3. Fossil's folder is in srv/vip
 	E. Bosses
 		1. Bosses are sudoers, but also have special folders via the "verb/boss" box
-		2. The "boss box" includes guru, tools, serfs, and Inker knights (if Inker is installed)
+		2. The "boss box" includes vip, tools, serfs, and Inker knights (if Inker is installed)
 		3. Bosses do not have direct access to config files in their home folders
 		4. The "boss box" is at local/verb/boss, but boss home folders are in home/